 I used to love the look of hats but never thought I looked great in them.
 Even when I started wearing hats, they were kind of an “over the top” addition to my outfit.

 Then, with time, I started to see them more often as an important part of the outfit or even the central focus of an ensemble!
+And, now, I understand how to wear hats!

 It started when I finally got some great hats in my closet.
 I started working with Goorin Bros. which got me introduced to great fedoras in fun colors.